zhutoutoutousan/A-study-note-as-a-beginner/study/language/roadmap.md

 ## Italian
 - Most of the opera repertoires I've been practicing are in Italian, of course, it is important
 - I enjoy killing my time on lingodeer learning this language when commuting
+- I want to read the book *Il principe*
 ## Japanese
 - I just want to know what they are talking about in Japanese pornos
 - I enjoy killing my time on lingodeer learning this language when commuting